Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Someone with access to information about people's near-death experiences," Carrot added.
 "They knew exactly who had survived things that should have killed them."

 "And someone with resources," Cheery contributed.
 "The weapons were different each time - knife, poison, garrote, blunt instrument.
 Either they have a large collection, or they can acquire whatever they need for each specific job."

+SOMEONE WHO OPERATES OUTSIDE THE NORMAL CHANNELS OF MORTALITY, Death added.
+THE MURDERS CREATE NO RIPPLES IN THE COSMIC ORDER, NO DISTURBANCE IN THE NATURAL FLOW OF THINGS.
+WHICH SUGGESTS THEY ARE BEING CONDUCTED BY ENTITIES THAT UNDERSTAND HOW TO...
+CIRCUMVENT...
+NORMAL PROCESSES.

 Nobby raised his hand.
 "Also, someone who doesn't like weddings very much."